clsMsd/ShachikuSection/msd/wasm_wasi.md

-# WebAssembly not for Web
+# WebAssembly not for WebBrowser

 ## WebAssembly とは？